Process Journal¶

 Week 4¶

 At the end of last week (1/27), I went to the Fabricademy mentoring session and had to present my progress.
 It made me realize how ILL PREPARED I WAS.
 How a lot of my work as of yet has been focused on thinking through my concept.
 In fact, the comments I got were how I had a lot on my plate and I ran the risk of potentially not finishing by the end of Fabricademy.
+Other than that, Emma and Anush, my mentors, were very encouraging and excited about my project as they were for the rest of my peers :)

 So, I made an updated Gantt for the upcoming week and really dialed in my concept.
 I updated the gantt with the above checklist (somewhat changed), the BoM, and in the process of updating the presentation.

-SO!
 I’ve done quite a bit.
 I warped my table loom with the help of Susan van Winkle, fellow weaver in San Diego.

-I will also add calculations here of what to consider when weaving but I’m also thinking of generating a little loom wherein someone can do this easily by hand and lasercut some lease sticks and stick shuttles.
+I will also add calculations later here of what to consider when weaving but I’m also thinking of generating a little loom wherein someone can do this easily by hand and lasercut some lease sticks and stick shuttles.
 Will update you here soon.
 I need to decide this week whether I will do that or not.

 I missed 2 warps and didn’t keep my cross consistent so there’s a bit of inconsistency there.
 I may have to make a new warp but that’s okay!
 I know how to do that now.